kv422/Nebulous-Enigma/Deliverables/D6-Implementation2.md

 Approved by: Ciaran Wham

 ## 2.4 Navigation Bar
-Requirement: While the player is playing the game, they have the option to return home, or logout.
+Requirement: While the player is playing the game, they have the option to return home, or log out.

 Issue: https://github.com/clw549/Nebulous-Enigma/issues/116